toggledbits/PluginTools/README.md

   The device number of the plugin instance currently running

 * `PFB.log( level, message [, ... ] )`
   Log a message to the log stream.
 The `level` argument can be selected from `PFB.LOGLEVEL`.
 The message is not logged if the `level` is less critical than the current value of `PFB.loglevel`.
-The message argument may contain position parameters, identified by a "%" character followed by a number; the corresponding extra argument (from among the ...) is inserted at that position in the output message.
+PFB log levels are *not* the same as Vera/Luup log levels.
+The `message` argument may contain position parameters, identified by a "%" character followed by a number; the corresponding extra argument (from among the ...) is inserted at that position in the output message.
+Note that all messages are logged to Luup's LuaUPnP.log (using `luup.log()`) at Vera/Luup level 50 except `warn` and `err` levels (see below), which are logged at Vera log levels 2 and 1 respectively; all of which by default are enabled in `/etc/cmh/cmh.conf`.
 * `PFB.LOGLEVEL`
   A table of constants for the various log levels.
 Includes (upper- and lowercase): ERR, WARN, NOTICE, INFO, DEBUG1, DEBUG2.
 These are used to pass to `PFB.log()` or set `PFB.loglevel`.
 The DEFAULT key is the default logging level for the framework (currently == INFO).
+These log levels are specific to the framework; they are *not* Vera log levels.
 * `PFB.loglevel`
   The current logging level.
 Messages less critical than this level will not be output to the log stream.
+The value is specific to the framework and related to `PFB.LOGLEVEL` above.
+This variable does *not* use the Vera/Luup log levels.

 * `PFB.var.getVar( variableName [, device [, serviceId ] ] )`
   Returns (two values) the current value and timestamp of the named state variable.
 May be called with 1-3 arguments; if `device` is omitted or `nil`, the plugin device is assumed. if `serviceId` is omitted or `nil`, the plugin's service is assumed.